larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # IETF Moderator Team

-This document proposes a different, uniform approach to moderating the IETF's various participation channels: a moderator team for the IETF.
+This memo proposes a different, uniform approach to moderating the IETF's various participation channels: a moderator team for the IETF.
 The creation of this team intends to address the issues identified in the previous model {{motive}} and the principles described in the introduction.